The world has now had 100 years with Streams in the Desert.

 With a heart grieving over her husband’s decline (seven years of angina-searing pain), Lettie sought words, anywhere, to encourage Charles.

-She needed to encourage herself as well–that God does see, He does know our pain, He does love us.
+She needed to encourage herself, too — that God does see, He does know our pain, He does love us.

-As she read words of encouragement through the long pain-wracked nights, Lettie sought to keep her husband going forward in faith.
+As she read words of encouragement through pain-wracked nights, Lettie sought to keep her husband going forward in faith.

-That’s why we’ve had 100 years with Streams in the Desert.
+That’s why we’ve had Streams in the Desert for 100 years.

-The devotional encourages us from wherever we are on a given day.
+The devotional encourages us, no matter where we are on a given day.

 It daily points us back, using words from throughout the centuries, to hope in the God who loves us.